apiaryio/api-blueprint-cheatsheet/api-blueprint-cheatsheet.md

 ## FAQ

-+ How to add query parameter?
++ How to describe query parameters?

-+ How to response with body?
++ How to describe response with no body?

 ```
 ### Delete [DELETE]